 We are going to be exploring zines as texts and physical objects, zine cultures and subcultures, and how the material culture of zines is used as an organizing tool in social movements and political resistance.
 We will focus on how these questions and resources relate to Latin American Literature, and contemporary Latinx cultures, and of course, your own research interests and desires.

-Please read the following short blog pieces to get an introduction to Latinx zine cultures.
+The following short blog pieces are a good introduction to Latinx zine cultures.

 If you want to ask me a question outside of class, please be in touch at willougl at new paltz dot edu.
 We can meet for a zine consultation for help in making your zine, or doing research for this or other assignments.

 Please leave a comment or question in the comments below.

 Google Cultural Institute celebrates Hispanic Heritage Month:

 Did you know we have something called “Zines of the Moment”?

 Over at our zine collection there’s a display that we update roughly once a semester, featuring zines from our collection on a different theme/topic.

 Our last theme for Zines of the Moment was “Black Lives Matter: Race & Resistance” and featured zines about racial identity politics and resistance movements.
 It was up from Fall ‘16 through midterms of Spring ‘17 (though of course the topic is always relevant).